adrianmaciuc/prompt-academy/prompt-academy-workshop.md

 Clean this CSV according to the rules in the markdown file.
 ```

-**10 Engaging Exercises:**

-1. Remove rows with missing values.
-2. Delete rows where Age is not numeric.
-3. Capitalize all names.
-4. Validate emails.
-5. Correct spelling mistakes.
-6. Drop Purchase Amount > 999.
-7. Replace empty Age with “Unknown.”
-8. Convert dates to YYYY-MM-DD.
-9. Add new column: Total with Tax (+10%).
-10. Validate and fix Website Link column.

-✅ Home Assignments for Day 1

-**From Session 1: Prompt Variations**

-- Create 5 variations of the same prompt by adding:
-  - Persona (e.g., teacher, comedian, CEO)
-  - Output style (bullet points, story, poem)
-  - Scope (for kids, for experts)
-  - Few-shot examples (good vs bad)

-- Document how each variation changes the output.

 **From Session 2: Messy Data Challenge**

 - Generate your own messy CSV with the extra Website Link column.